Lorraine97/ML_2022/project_2/README.md

 The repository is accessible at: https://github.com/Lorraine97/ML_2022/tree/main/project_2

-The `tutorial_examples.ipynb` is where you would run the examples.
-It is adopted from [mlrose tutorial](https://github.com/gkhayes/mlrose/blob/master/tutorial_examples.ipynb)
+The `assignment_2.ipynb` is where you would run the examples.
+It is adopted from [mlrose tutorial](https://github.com/gkhayes/mlrose/blob/master/tutorial_examples.ipynb), with some added explanation and plotting.

 Note: all of the scripts here include both model training and plotting of the performance.

 ## References